Korba Municipal Corporation

 Korba Municipal Corporation (KMC) is the Municipal Corporation for the city of Chhattisgarh.
 The functions of KMC include the administration of the civic infrastructure and in the city of Korba, Chhattisgarh.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 The organization is known, in short, as KMC.
 This civic administrative body administers an area of 215.02 km^{2} (250.29 sq mi).
 KMC is by shri Ashutosh pandey Commissioner and Sanju Devi Rajput the Mayor.

 History and administration

 Korba Municipal Corporation was formed in 2000 to improve the infrastructure of the town as per the needs of local population.
 Korba Municipal Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

-Korba Municipal Corporation is governed by mayor Rajkishore Prasad and administered by Municipal Commissioner Kuldeep Sharma.
+Korba Municipal Corporation is governed by mayor Sanju Devi Prasad and administered by Municipal Commissioner Kuldeep Sharma.